 Published: 8 August 2019.
 Updated: 7 April 2020.

-Rigorous exercises such as HIIT (high intensity interval training) sessions and boxing are on the rise, meaning we often forgo stretching and recovery in favour of burning calories.
-But with new research proving the benefits of dedicated stretch classes and making deep stretching part of your workout, being limber is now considered as important as getting out of breath.
+Rigorous exercises such as HIIT (High Intensity Interval Training) sessions and boxing are on the rise, meaning we often forgo stretching and recovery.
+But with research proving the benefits of dedicated stretch classes, and making deep stretching part of your workout, being limber is now considered as important as getting out of breath.
 Here’s why…

 Why do we need to stretch?

 “When we stretch a muscle, the fibres lengthen and elongate – which counteracts what happens to many of us when we sit all day, and our muscles shorten and tighten,” says physiotherapist Tim Allardyce from Surrey Physio.
 “Tight muscles can restrict the movement of joints, affecting how well you exercise – or cause stiffness and potentially pain or injury.”